donishadsmith/Castle-Descent/README.md

 #### Python:

-The Python version only works on Windows PCs si.nce it relies on the *msvcrt* module, which is only available on windows, to flush player inputs.
+The Python version only works on Windows PCs since it relies on the *msvcrt* module, which is only available on windows, to flush player inputs.
 Additionally, the *numpy* module is needed to run this game.

 #### RStudio: